 - September 2021 - Announcement of Support from Indonesia

-- October 2021 - Formed the Integrated Project Delivery Team (IPDT), a global consortium of industry leaders to deliver the AAPowerLink
+- October 2021 - Formed the Integrated Project Delivery Team (IPDT) to deliver the AAPowerLink

-- March 2022 - Lodged their Environmental Impact Statement (EIS) for the AAPowerLink project to the Northern Territory Environmental Protection Agency.
+- March 2022 - Lodged their draft Environmental Impact Statement (EIS) for the AAPowerLink to the NT EPA.

-- March 31, 2022, The Northern Territory Government issued a Bill to make special provision in connection with the Australia-Asia PowerLink Project to ensure certainty of the project through dis-applying sections of the Crown Lands Act 1992.
+- March 31, 2022 - The NT Government issued a Bill to make special provision in connection with the AAPowerLink to ensure certainty of the project through dis-applying sections of the Crown Lands Act 1992.

 - March 2022 - completed a AUD210 million Series B capital raise with existing shareholders to fund the development work of the AAPowerLink and progress the Company's portfolio of multi gigawatt generation and transmission projects.